Our Viking Romantic Danube River Cruise we took three years ago provided us a chance to discover what’s in Salzburg, Austria.

 You can fly to Salzburg (SZG).
 Several airlines offer direct flights to Salzburg.

 Salzburg is accessible by road to cities in neighboring countries like the Czech Republic, Hungary, and Germany.
 There is a bus/shuttle service.
-However, most people opt to avail of the comfort of trains.
+However, most people opt to avail themselves of the comfort of trains.

 If you like to drive and enjoy the scenic countryside, you can rent a car for the trip.
 If you opt for the latter, check these useful resources to plan your road trip.